Firstly, check your agency’s delegation manual and see who needs to approve the spend and procurement approach.

 What you’re looking for isn’t available on a whole of government scheme or contract.
 This means you can approach other suppliers.
 Read more about the different ways you can approach the market.

-When you have sourced your supplier, you may need to put a contract in place.
-Check with your agency’s procurement team if a purchase order is sufficient or if you need a specific contract.
+When you've found the supplier you want to engage, check with your agency’s procurement team if a purchase order is sufficient or if you need a specific contract.

 Some schemes and contracts have their own contract templates.
-Check and see if there are specific contracts you need to use.
+Check the user guide and see if there is a specific contract to use.
 If not, check if your agency has a contract template you need to use.
 Otherwise you can use our goods and services contract template.